waqasedhi/learn_git_and_github/learning_stages.md

 While CVCSs provide advantages, their central server dependency creates significant vulnerabilities.

-#### Distributed Version Control Systems (DVCSs):

-DVCSs offer enhanced resilience and flexibility compared to CVCSs:

-*    Full Repository Mirroring: Clients don't just retrieve latest snapshots, they store the entire repository history, ensuring backups.
-*    Resilient to Server Failure: Any client repository can restore a lost server, preventing data loss.
-*    Multiple Remote Repositories: Supports collaboration with different groups and workflows simultaneously, enabling diverse project structures.

-DVCSs address the vulnerabilities of centralized systems by distributing data and enabling multiple collaboration paths.

 #### What is Git?
+**Git is the free and open-source distributed version control systems that’s responsible for everything GitHub related that happens locally on your computer.**
-**Git is a Distributed Version Control System (DVCS) that stands out for its unique approach to data storage and management.**
+**It is a Distributed Version Control System (DVCS) that stands out for its unique approach to data storage and management.**
+**Linus Torvalds, the developer of the Linux kernel, created Git in 2005 to help control the Linux kernel's development.**

 **Key points:**